theaquamarine/windows-powershell-docs/docset/windows/failoverclusters/reset-clustervmmonitoredstate.md

 ## DESCRIPTION
 The **Reset-ClusterVMMonitoredState** cmdlet resets the Application Critical state of a virtual machine, so that the virtual machine is no longer marked as being in a critical state in the cluster.
-Note: This cmdlet can only be run locally on the virtual machine or through Windows PowerShell® remoting to the virtual machine.
+Note: This cmdlet can only be run locally on the virtual machine or through Windows PowerShell?? remoting to the virtual machine.

 ## EXAMPLES